 Some artists overlook the significance of filling in all the necessary information about them.
 Because it is the second thing next to your portfolio that people will be interested in.
 It is essential to make it professional-looking.

 Dribbble is a popular website in the graphic design community.
 You can find works from the filed of web design, typography, illustration, branding, just to name a few.

-But, you can also sell your goods trough the platform, get a discount for some designer tools, and have access to other exciting features.
+But, you can also sell your goods through the platform, get a discount for some designer tools, and have access to other exciting features.
 I dare to say that if you’re a beginner, don’t sign up for premium Dribbble membership right away since it’s intended for experienced freelance designers.

 Dribbble is my go-to website when I’m searching for some design inspiration.
-The site offers a quick overview of the crème de la crème projects, without any unnecessary design process presentation.
+The site offers a quick overview of the crème de la crème projects without any unnecessary design process presentation.